AshKuhlmann/cuddly-potato/README.md

   * **SQLite Backend**: All data is stored in a simple, file-based SQLite database.
   * **Unique Constraints**: Prevents duplicate entries for the same question and model combination.
   * **Well-Tested**: Comes with a full test suite to ensure reliability.
+  * **Remembers Last Database**: Automatically uses the last database you worked with unless a new one is specified.

 ## Installation